SpudManTwo/KPT/README.md

 4. Download and extract all the contents of latest version of the pre-compiled translation files.
 5. Run KPT.exe from the folder where you extracted the tool into.
 6. Click the Easy Patch Button.
-7. Select the Kokoro Connect Yoshi Random ISO file in the file dialogue box.
+7. Select the Kokoro Connect Yochi Random ISO file in the file dialogue box.
 8. Select the folder where you would like the patched iso contents to be placed in the next dialogue box.
 9. Select the folder where you you extracted the pre-compiled translation files.
 The tool will not properly unless you select the correct directory here.
 10. Wait a few seconds while the tool does the rest of the work.